slongfield/wolfwig/notes/devlog.md

   * Could also generate some documentation for me that I like more than the existing documentation.

 ## Log

+### 2019-07-01

+ * Finally done with that refactor.
+Now I want to do another one.

 ### 2019-06-29